mark-wiemer/hello-vscode-extension/README.md

 Grammar tests focus on the tokenization via the TextMate grammar detailed in [Syntax Highlight Guide](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide)

+## Engineering quality

+Another main goal is to create a project that's very easy to maintain.

+-   Make use of automation whenever possible
+-   Automated checks at PR time
+-   Pre-commit hooks for formatting and linting

+### Pre-commit hooks

+Pre-commit hooks are setup using `husky` and `lint-staged`.
+When a commit is attempted, `lint-staged` validates the staged files for correctness (compilation errors, lint problems, and formatting).
+If anything is wrong, the commit will fail.

+To test that pre-commit hooks have been set up correctly, introduce compilation, lint, or formatting issues to a file.
+Save the file without fixing these issues.
+Then stage it and try to commit.
+The relevant check should fail, the commit should be aborted, and the filesystem should not be changed.

 ## Syntax Highlighting

 Syntax Highlighting support follows the official [Syntax Highlight Guide](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).